Association Shams

 Association Shams (جمعية شمس) is a Tunisian organization for LGBT rights, campaigning for sexual minority rights in Tunisia.
-The non-governmental, non-profit organisation derives its name from the Sufi mystic Shams Tabrizi (with shams also being Arabic for "sun") and its logo is made up of two whirling dervishes.
+The non-governmental, non-profit organization derives its name from the Sufi mystic Shams Tabrizi (with shams also being Arabic for "sun") and its logo is made up of two whirling dervishes.

-Foundation and guidelines
+Foundation and activities

 Association Shams was legally registered under Tunisian law on May 18, 2015.

-The focus of the organisation is the decriminalisation of homosexuality.
+The focus of the organization is the decriminalization of homosexuality.
 On their website, they published a set of other goals such as: